 Report the Cyberbullying to Police

-If your child is a victim of cyberbullying, file a police report.
+File a police report if your child is a victim of cyberbullying.
 Again, it is against state law for your child to be harassed in this manner.
 By contacting police, you’re also officially recording the bullying.

 Obtain a Restraining Order